sjcgct/big_kahuna/README.md

 **Contribution**

-  Feel free to raise issues, and if you wish to contribute, please contact sjcgct@gmail.com
+  Feel free to raise issues, and if you wish to contribute to the project, please contact sjcgct@gmail.com .